 With a multidisciplinary team of experts, you can protect your balance sheet and your brand from the potential of environmental disasters.

-More than 60 full-time environmental insurance professionals worldwide… Over US$700 million in environmental premium in the past five years… more than US$6 billion in limits in the US in 2014
+More than 60 full-time environmental insurance professionals globally… More than US$6 billion in US limits in 2014

 Environmental risks can derail a deal, but several types of insurance coverage can help keep it on track.